The Workflow Process: Updating and Publishing Your Site

 - Once logged in, hover over Dashboard in the blue global navigation bar

 - Click on Workflow from the drop-down menu.

-- Workflow can also be found by clicking the Workflow link near your name on the Dashboard Page.
+- Workflow can also be found by clicking the Workflow icon under your name on the Dashboard Page.

 Access Workflows from the dashboard menu or the dashboard screen